Connor-Knabe/Connor-Knabe.github.io/_drafts/What_I've_Been_Up_To_Lately.md

 </div>

 <h2>Clarity No Show Alert</h2>
 Application written in Node.js using Nightmare.js which will alert if there are float appointments booked but no one is clocked in.
-This is written on top of the FloatHelm booking/scheduling software we use.
+This is written on top of the FloatHelm booking and scheduling software we use.

 <img class="img50" src="{{ site.baseurl }}/images/posts/what_ive_been_up_to_lately/noShowSystem.png" />

-<h2>Helm member automation</h2>
+<h2>FloatHelm member automation</h2>
-Adds tasks to FloatHelm when a member needs a free gift card float (part of our membership program).
+Adds tasks to FloatHelm for when a member needs a free gift card float (part of our membership program).
 This takes the manual process of going and checking every day to see which members have floated 10 times.
 Eventually this will automatically generate the gift card and email it off to that member.

 <h2>Hue energy usage (<a href="https://github.com/Connor-Knabe/hue-energy-usage">Code on GitHub</a>)</h2>
 Tracks energy usage for Philips Hue light bulbs around our house.
 Reports total costs, yearly, and monthly.